Microchip-MPLAB-Harmony/reference_apps/apps/sam_d21_cnano/samd21_amazon_ack/applications/SmartLight/readme.md

 ## Setting up the build platform
 - Download and extract [ACK Device SDK 4.1](https://developer.amazon.com/alexa/console/ack/resources) from Amazon developer website.
 - Copy and paste extracted  SAM D21 ACK port folder "samd21_amazon_ack" into ACK device SDK's user platform folder
-  `<Your ACK SDK Downloaded folder>/ACK_Device_SDK_4.1.202104181201/user/platform`
+  `<Your ACK SDK Downloaded folder>/ACK_Device_SDK_4.2.202201251359/user/platform`

 **Note**
 - Make sure you create **amazon.com** account for downloading the SDK.
 You would use your Amazon credentials to register your development device (amazon.com account provides an option to register your development device.)
-- "ACK Module with MediaTek chipset" is used in these demo's. make sure you download proper ACK SDK from the Amazon website
+- "ACK Module with Espressif chipset" is used in these demo's. make sure you download proper ACK SDK from the Amazon website
+- [Create Product](https://developer.amazon.com/alexa/console/ack/products) and add device capablities to the product once product is created.
+- Download the product configuration file from created product and provision the Ack module using [CLI command](https://developer.amazon.com/en-US/docs/alexa/ack/provision-module-tutorials.html)

 ## <a id="project-structure"> </a>
 ## Project file structure
 - ACK SDK file/directory structure, refer "Readme.txt" in
-`<Your ACK SDK Downloaded folder>\ACK_Device_SDK_4.1.202104181201\`
+`<Your ACK SDK Downloaded folder>\ACK_Device_SDK_4.2.202201251359\`
 - SAM D21 ACK port file/directory is as follows
   - user/platform/samd21_amazon_ack/
     - **applications**                : Contains all the ACK host sample applications built on MPLABX Tools and xc32 compiler